Junte-se a nós em uma viagem ao mundo dos livros!

 The Greatest Christmas Tales & Poems - Over 230 Stories Poems & Carols

-Charles Dickens, Mark Twain, Louisa May Alcott, L. Frank Baum, Hans Christian Andersen, Harriet Beecher Stowe, Anthony Trollope, Henry Wadsworth Longfellow, O. Henry, George MacDonald, Emily Dickinson, William Dean Howells, William Wordsworth, E. T. A. Hoffman, Walter Scott, William Butler Yeats, Henry van Dyke, Brothers Grimm, Selma Lagerlöf, Fyodor Dostoevsky, Beatrix Potter, Clement Moore, Edward Berens, Leo Tolstoy, Alfred Tennyson
+Charles Dickens, Mark Twain, Louisa May Alcott, L. Frank Baum, Hans Christian Andersen, Harriet Beecher Stowe, Anthony Trollope, Henry Wadsworth Longfellow, O. Henry, George MacDonald, Emily Dickinson, William Dean Howells, William Wordsworth, E. T. A. Hoffmann, Walter Scott, William Butler Yeats, Henry van Dyke, Brothers Grimm, Selma Lagerlöf, Fyodor Dostoevsky, Beatrix Potter, Clement Moore, Edward Berens, Leo Tolstoy, Alfred Lord Tennyson

 Editora: Good Press